CityCenter: Other features

 CityCenter features numerous restaurants, many overseen by celebrity chefs.
 The complex also features five water attractions, designed by WET and located at Aria and Crystals.

 CityCenter opened with more than 300000 sqft of convention and meeting space, much of it located at Aria.
 CityCenter's only performance theater, located at Aria, closed in 2016 for a 200000 sqft expansion of the resort's convention center.
 Vdara and Waldorf Astoria also include meeting space.
 The complex was technologically advanced upon its opening, featuring 100,000 automated devices throughout the property, some of which would be used to control various room features such as lighting.

 Various public art installations, valued at approximately $40 million, are featured throughout CityCenter, in an effort to attract art tourists.
 Known as the Aria Fine Art Collection, it includes work from more than a dozen artists, including Tony Cragg, Claes Oldenburg, and Richard Long.

 As part of CityCenter, MGM agreed with the county to finance various infrastructure improvements outside of the project's property line.
 This would include road improvements to handle an increase in traffic coming to CityCenter once it opens.
 MGM would also build and finance an on-site fire station for the Clark County Fire Department.
 Station 32, a $28 million facility, opened next to Vdara on December 10, 2009.
 As of 2013, it was the busiest fire station in Las Vegas, handling many emergencies along the Strip.

+Transportation

 Several measures were taken by MGM and the county to reduce traffic, including the construction of roundabouts in front of Aria and Vdara that connect to other CityCenter properties.
 A monorail, the Aria Express, also travels around CityCenter with stops at Bellagio and Park MGM (formerly Monte Carlo).